j0zzz/JoeQuake/README.md

 #### Marathon split times

-When a ghost is loaded at the end of each level a split time is printed to the console.
+When a ghost is loaded a split time is printed to the console at the end of each level.
 If a marathon demo is loaded as the ghost, and the player is also running a marathon, then split times for each level are shown.
-Playing a marathon demo while a marathon ghost is loaded will also show split times, however the demo being played must have been recorded with `sv_marathontrack` set to 1.
-See the documentation for `sv_marathontrack` for more details.
+Marathon splits are not shown when playing back demos.

 ## NOTE for linux GLX users